unixwinbsd/unixbsdshell/en/_posts/2024-12-24-go-lang-freebsd14-golang-install.md

 On the other hand, Go is a compiled language and has the advantage of reducing latency to a minimum to guarantee optimal performance.
 Therefore, there are many reasons why program developers make Go their main language.
 In this article we try to discuss how to install GOLANG or Go Language on the FreeBSD 13.2 system.

 To install GO on FreeBSD, you can use the pkg package or FreeBSD ports.
-The following is how to install GO on FreeBSD.
+The following is how to install GO on [FreeBSD14](https://www.freebsd.org/releases/14.0R/relnotes/).

 ```
 root@ns2:~ # pkg install curl